Overcoming the Three Big Barriers to MedTech Marketing Success

 • Not every person you hire is an expert.
 An unskilled hire will spend more time working on a project, will make more errors and have to repeat tasks.
 If only one person on the team knows how to do their job/role really well (a true expert), that’s not scalable.
 You need to create repeatable marketing workflows and standardized templates that can be easily replicated to ensure consistency and efficiency as you grow.

-A Case in Point: When Growth Outpaces Your Infrastructure
+Case in Point: When Growth Outpaces Your Infrastructure

 Imagine your company is selling only one product and your have right-sized marketing team to support content creation, social media, email marketing and measuring data analytics.
 Your product sales are growing, you decide to hire another 1-2 people on your team to help “scale.”
 You can do that for a while.
 You gain more success and realize more revenue, you increase your marketing budget to millions.
 Scaling your promotion across more publications means your content needs skyrocket.
-You have to produce more assets, manage more data, and analyze every metric to ensure you’re still investing in the right channels You’re expected to turn everything around with the same speed and efficiency as before, but without the right tools and capabilities in place, it’s impossible.
+You have to produce more assets, manage more data, and analyze every metric to ensure you’re still investing in the right channels.
+You’re expected to turn everything around with the same speed and efficiency as before, but without the right tools and capabilities in place, it’s impossible.
 Your teams are burned out because they’re handling double or triple the volume.
 As a result, the quality drops, and you start seeing poorer results.
 The dilemma here isn't that marketing 'isn't working'—it’s that your marketing isn’t scalable.

-The Consequence?
-So, who is responsible for implementing these tools and capabilities?
+Who is responsible for implementing these tools and capabilities?
 It falls on the expert marketing leader—whether that’s a Marketing Director, a VP, or someone in the C-suite.
 But what happens if that leader lacks digital expertise?
 Instead of investing in the systems that allow a team to scale, they cut staff and slash marketing budgets.
 And we are right back at square one: see Point #1 above.

-Final Takeaway: At the heart of every successful promotion is a solid marketing strategy.
+At the heart of every successful marketing promotion is a solid marketing strategy.
 Think of your strategy as the map—it tells you exactly where you’re going and how to reach your customer.
 When everyone on your marketing and product teams understands how to build that strategy correctly—and knows exactly what they are responsible for—they gain clarity on the tools, resources, and capabilities they need to succeed.
 More importantly, they can advocate for the right tools and systems within the organization, even if leadership is out of the loop.
 But if your team only understands the 'fragments' they are responsible for, they can’t help you scale.

 Master the big picture.
 Take the Digital Marketing Strategy Course to help you and your team grow.